Lyme Disease Treatment: Symptoms, Prevention, and Functional Approaches

 M = Metabolic Support

 Metabolic support focuses on providing the body with essential nutrients and supplements.
 This approach helps combat Lyme disease and mold-related illnesses, which can often exacerbate the symptoms of Borrelia burgdorferi infections.
 Vital elements include vitamins, minerals, antioxidants, and proper hormone balance.
-Ensuring optimal levels of thyroid, adrenal, and sex hormones is important.
+Ensuring optimal levels of thyroid, adrenal, and sex hormones is essential.
 Also, maintaining mitochondrial health enhances the body’s energy production, which can be compromised during bacterial infections.

 L = Lifestyle Changes